houbie/lesscss/README.md

 ## Compatibility

-Lesscss passes all the tests of the official JavaScript LESS 1.4.1 compiler, except the test for `data-uri`.
+Lesscss passes all the tests of the official JavaScript LESS 1.4.1 compiler, except the test for _data-uri_.
-Lesscss handles `data-uri` the same way as the official LESS does when used inside a browser: the `data-uri`'s are translated into URL's in stead of embedded in the CSS.
+Lesscss handles _data-uri_ the same way as the official LESS does when used inside a browser: the _data-uri_'s are translated into URL's in stead of being embedded in the CSS.

 ## Building from source
 If you use the included gradle wrapper, you don't have to install anything (except a JDK)